kentprimrose/12env/README.md

 # 12env
-Retrieve configuration from environment (process.env by default) for 12Factor node applications.
+Retrieve configuration from environment for 12Factor node applications.